Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When your bird has finished their bath, they’ll start drying on their own.
 Your job is to make sure that the room they’re drying off in is a comfortable temperature.
 Do not use a hairdryer as it can burn their skin.
 Air drying will allow the feathers to dry and rearrange themselves naturally.
 This will help their features to become waterproof again after their bath.

-Birds take quite a while to try off so make sure you bathe him during the morning or afternoon, so he has time to dry off before bed.
-We recommend choosing a time of day when it’s warm to ensure your bird won’t get a chill during or after his bath.
+Birds take quite a while to try off so make sure you bathe them during the morning or afternoon, so they have time to dry off before bed.
+We recommend choosing a time of day when it’s warm to ensure your bird won’t get a chill during or after their bath.

 7. Clean Their Cage